compsocialscience/summer-institute/2018/helsinki/apply.md

 1. a statement or motivational letter (maximum three pages) describing both any current research and your interest in computational social science; check examples how to write [a motivational letter](http://studentblogs.le.ac.uk/mathematics/2015/11/22/tips-how-to-write-a-good-motivation-letter/) (there are several pages with this type of content, so pick any actually)
 1. one writing sample (no more than 35 pages)

-Application materials should be received by ~~Friday, March 23th, 2018~~ Tuesday, April 3rd, 2018.
+Application materials should be received by Tuesday, April 3rd, 2018.

 Kindly sent all inquiries to [sicss-orgs@rajapinta.co](mailto:sicss-orgs@rajapinta.co).